swag-lang/swag/llvm/mlir/docs/Dialects/SPIR-V.md

 *   Ops with `snake_case` names are those that have different representation from corresponding instructions (or concepts) in the specification.
 These ops are mostly for defining the SPIR-V structure.
-For example, `spv.module` and `spv.constant`.
+For example, `spv.module` and `spv.Constant`.
 They may correspond to one or more instructions during (de)serialization.
 *   Ops with `mlir.snake_case` names are those that have no corresponding instructions (or concepts) in the binary format.
 They are introduced to satisfy MLIR structural requirements.
-For example, `spv.mlir.endmodule` and `spv.mlir.merge`.
+For example, `spv.mlir.merge`.
 They map to no instructions during (de)serialization.

 (TODO: consider merging the last two cases and adopting `spv.mlir.` prefix for them.)